 Diana singing to Natalie in "Maybe (Next to Normal)" could stand for this, too.
 It works, and they say that they'll "be fine."
 Even if Diana does eventually leave them to go and live with her own parents for a while.

-In Duncan Shiek's adaptation of Spring Awakening, Melchior discovered Wendla's grave (who had died from a botched abortion while Melchior was at reform school for raping her) and decides his life is no longer worth living.
-He is visited by Wendla and his best friend Mortiz (who had committed suicide for "failing" out of school) who both kneel with him.
-All three sing "Those You've Known" and Melchior ends the musical with renewed hope since his loved ones are not as far as he once thought.
+In Duncan Shiek's adaptation of Spring Awakening, Melchior discovered Wendla's grave (who had died from a botched abortion while Melchior was at reform school, because he got her pregnant and was framed for his best friend Moritz's suicide) and decides his life is no longer worth living.
+He is visited by Wendla and Moritz, and all three sing "Those You've Known."
+Melchior ends the musical with renewed hope, since his loved ones are not as far as he once thought.